ShabbySaliors/ShipBattles/README.md

 # Known Issues
 - Objects spawn on top of each other.
 - The player's ship starts off moving in a random direction until the WASD keys are pressed
 - Unfortunately, the buttons for 'easy', 'hard', 'medium' do not work in the final release.
-They were working earlier that day, but someone deleted the event handlers for these buttons without chonsolting their creator to see why they were there.
+They were working earlier that day, but someone deleted the event handlers for these buttons without consulting their creator to see why they were there.

 # Gameplay Link